braintapper/elitech-rcw-800-tcp-server/README.md

 It is up to you to implement your own action such as writing to a database, email, etc.

+It is possible that other Elitech Wifi Data loggers will work with this server, but in the absence of having any of those devices, it's hard to say with any certainty.

 ## About the Protocol